YichengDuan/YichengDuan.github.io/_pages/about.md

 Hi there!
 I’m Yicheng Duan (段毅成), currently pursuing my MS in Computer Science at [Case Western Reserve University](https://case.edu/), advised by [Dr. Yu Yin](https://yin-yu.github.io/).
 My research focuses on Embodied AI and Vision-Language-Action models.

-My research interests center on building intelligent systems that can see, communicate, and act — especially humanoid agents capable of navigating, reasoning, and planning in complex environments, i.e. **"Humanoid + world knowledge reasoning"**.Recently, my work has focused on robotics data unification, action representation, and benchmarking.
+My research interests center on building intelligent systems that can see, communicate, and act — especially humanoid agents capable of navigating, reasoning, and planning in complex environments, i.e. **"Humanoid + world knowledge reasoning"**.
+Recently, my work has focused on robotics data unification, action representation, and benchmarking.

 Previously, as an algorithm engineer at [ZHIPU.AI](https://z.ai), I designed statistical and machine learning models, optimized large-scale data systems, contributed to the development of early-stage LLM agents, and enhanced backend performance.

-The journey is still unfolding, and I’m always eager to connect, collaborate, and learn along the way.

 One click [CV here](/assets/pdf/YichengDuan_CV.pdf){:target="_blank"}.

+The journey is still unfolding, and I’m always eager to connect, collaborate, and learn along the way. **"Making AI embodied, grounded, and real — together."**